vbukoev/CourseNet/README.md

 "CourseNet" is a web application with educational and demonstrative purposes.
 It mimics (in a much smaller scale) systems used for management of online courses and enrolling in them.
 You can enroll in to different courses, lectures, you can get a huge amount of materials, become students or even instructors of the courses.

+You can check the CourseNET website here -> https://coursenetweb.azurewebsites.net.

    ## Technologies used ⚙️
 <ul>
   <li>.NET Core 6.0</li>